6 AI-powered tools to rock your software-development life.

 Code review with DeepCode

-Once your code is created, you are going to fear the Deepcode technology! 😉 The team at Deepcode created an AI-powered code-review tool that will bring to your attention, point by point, what it thinks could jeopardize your code: critical issues, of course, but it also underlines non-critical information that can help you to enhance the quality of your code.
+Once your code is created, you are going to fear the Deepcode technology! 😉 The team at Deepcode created an AI-powered code-review tool that will bring to your attention, point by point, what it thinks could jeopardise your code: critical issues, of course, but it also underlines non-critical information that can help you to enhance the quality of your code.

 If I’m not painting the clearest picture here, you can find examples based on real repos on their website and see for yourself.